aws-samples/aws-modernization-with-circleci/content/040_test_driven_development_and_continuous_integration/_index.md

 # Introduction

 In this section, we are going to set up a demo application to learn how to add tests and then automate the integration of those tests into our deployment pipelines.
-This allows us to strenghen the resiliency of our deployments and write better software.
+This allows us to strengthen the resiliency of our deployments and write better software.